rmusser01/Infosec_Reference/Draft/Reverse Engineering.md

 	* [Voltron](https://github.com/snare/voltron)
 		* Voltron is an extensible debugger UI toolkit written in Python.
 It aims to improve the user experience of various debuggers (LLDB, GDB, VDB and WinDbg) by enabling the attachment of utility views that can retrieve and display data from the debugger host.
 By running these views in other TTYs, you can build a customised debugger user interface to suit your needs.
 	* [GDB - GNU Debugger](https://www.gnu.org/software/gdb/)
-		* GDB, the GNU Project debugger, allows you to see what is going on `inside' another program while it executes -- or what another program was doing at the moment it crashed.
+		* GDB, the GNU Project debugger, allows you to see what is going on 'inside' another program while it executes -- or what another program was doing at the moment it crashed.
 	* GDB Addons
 		* [PEDA](https://github.com/longld/peda)
 			* PEDA - Python Exploit Development Assistance for GDB